Languages: English, Arabic

-Since 2014 Tarek returned to London and has been working freelance as an analyst and researcher: advising on Libya policy to a range of international missions to Libya, commentating on Libyan developments for publications like Foreign Policy and co-authoring policy briefs or assisting in the Libya programming of a variety of think-tanks.
+Megerisi returned to London in 2014 and has since been working freelance as an analyst and researcher, advising on Libya policy to a range of international missions to Libya, commentating on Libyan developments for publications like Foreign Policy, and co-authoring policy briefs or assisting with the Libya programming of a variety of think-tanks.
 He has also authored commissioned papers for organisations such as WPF and the Legatum Institute and contributed to wider publications for journals like ISPI.
-Over 2017 he was part of the UN OHCHR team to update the Pinheiro Principles on Home, Land & Property Rights for the Middle East.
+In 2017 he was part of the UN OHCHR team to update the Pinheiro Principles on Home, Land & Property Rights for the Middle East.

 Mark Leonard speaks with Julien Barnes-Dacey and Tarek Megerisi about the Libyan conflict, the impact of the Paris summit, and Europe’s fight over migration policies in the country.
 The podcast was recorded on 29 June 2018.